cafeDeDevs/phlint_app/docs/contributing.md

 <img src="./assets/contributing_001.png" />

-Of importance is the header above the title, which shows which branch you wish to merge your devlopment branch with.
+Of importance is the header above the title, which shows which branch you wish to merge your development branch with.
 Usually this is the `main` branch when you wish to push your changes to production, <em>but you should change the button above that says <b>base:main</b> to read <b>base:dev</b></em>.
 This is because the Project Lead will pull `dev` into `main` once a certain amount of Tickets are resolved.
 To reiterate,